CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - It prints `Unable to establish a connection.`.

-- It prints `Successfully connected to the database.` and `Unable to delete student data in the table."`.
+- It prints `Successfully connected to the database.` and `Unable to delete student data in the table.`.

-- It prints `Successfully connected to the database.` and `Successfully deleted the student data in the table."`.
+- It prints `Successfully connected to the database.` and `Successfully deleted the student data in the table.`.

 /// type=SS, answer=[1]